bchavez/DWrite/README.md

 This is a fork of the original source code primarily for research purposes.

-My goal here would be to figure out how to disable anti-aliasing on a system-wide level on modern OSes like Windows 7, 8 and 10.
+My goal here would be to figure out how to disable anti-aliasing on a system-wide level on modern OSes like Windows 7, 8 and 10, including WPF apps.

 # DWrite